 Above: This was taken at a party in the Officers Mess garden.
 All the T37 Squadron personnel, staff and students, plus wives and children, are there.

 About a week later that same officer came up to me and said, in a rather critical voice, "Why haven't you been round to my house yet?"
-I explained that, having agreed to visit him sometime, I had been waiting for an invitation to visit on a particular day.
+I explained that, having agreed to visit him at some time, I had been waiting for an invitation to visit on a particular day.
 He explained that it was a Muslim tradition that once you accepted an invitation to visit someone's house, you were obliged to visit as soon as possible, without any further arrangements, otherwise you would be considered impolite.
 I apologised profusely and said that no insult had been intended.
 There was always something new to learn.

 I went on my visit that very same evening.
 There was just me and my host - and a tantalising smell of curry.
 After a while I noticed a young lady in a brilliantly coloured sari peering into the room where we were standing, drinking soft drinks.
-When she saw that I had noticed her, she quickly withdraw, pulling the veil across her face.
+When she saw that I had noticed her, she quickly withdrew, pulling the veil across her face.
 I asked my host if I could meet his wife.
 He looked doubtful.

 "Are you sure you wish to meet her?" he asked.